 Wearing wedding rings was present even in ancient times.
 In the Western World and much of Europe, it’s tradition to wear one’s wedding ring on the fourth finger of the left hand, aka, the ring finger.
 Before the ceremony, the engagement ring is exchanged onto the right hand.
 This is so that the wedding ring can be placed on the left hand instead, allowing it to be worn closest to one’s heart.
 However, that doesn’t mean that you need to abide by this “rule” if you live in those regions.
 In fact, there are several countries and cultures that wear their forever adornment on their right hand instead, including Russia, Poland, Norway, Austria, Denmark, Latvia, Bulgaria, Ukraine, Spain and India.

-Essentially, there is no “correct” hand to wear your diamond wedding ring on.
+Essentially, there is no “correct” hand or wedding ring finger to wear your diamond wedding ring on.
 Instead, your ring placement may come down to tradition, culture or personal preference.

 Wedding Ring On Left Hand Meaning